 News and Events

-For up and coming courses in Auckland, Wellington, and Christchurch, visit the Courses page.
-If you would like a course to be offered in your area and can get a group of 10 or more people together please contact us.
+Courses are only being scheduled in Christchurch but if you would like one to be offered in your area and can get a group of 10 or more people together please contact us.

 November 28/29 Christchurch - open for registration